 |

-British Banknotes
+English Banknotes

-| CATTERNS five pounds bank note of 1932, issued in NEWCASTLE ON TYNE.
+CATTERNS Five pounds banknote of 1932, issued in NEWCASTLE ON TYNE.
 B228g |

-| The top right corner is missing?
-The paper was hand made in a wooden trays, one sheet |
+The top right corner is absent, confirming this is £5 watermarked paper.
+The paper was hand |

-| at a time.
-One sheet being enough to cut into two note size pieces.
-Three edges of each |
+made in a wooden trays, one sheet at a time.
+One sheet being enough to cut into two banknote |

 Notches

-| The right hand edges of the notes shown above in order of denomination: £5, £10, £20, £50, £100 |
+The right hand side of the banknotes shown above in order of denomination: £5, £10, £20, £50, £100 |

 |